 The real truth was, that, disguised in a practical effect, I deeply wanted to see how silver hair will look on me.
 I didn’t have any special apps like The Right Hairstyles’ Virtual Makeover to try on my future look.

 I had wanted that for many years, but having lived in a more traditional society where women, independently of their age, had to look young, I hadn’t found the determination up to then.
 I have always found well-groomed gray-haired women to be elegant and confident, and this was the moment for me.
 I really wanted to experience how embracing my natural hair will look will feel.
 September 2015 was my last hair coloring; now I just had to be patient, and stick to my decision.

 What Gray Hair Brought

-On top of that, I noticed that everywhere I went, people said “I love your hair, I love your look”.
+On top of that, I noticed that everywhere I went, people said, “I love your hair, I love your look”.
 I could feel a kind of inspiration from women, like if they were saying “I would love to embrace my grays, stop caring about hiding my age, and being free”.
 And from men, I feel something like, “Wow!
-How good does a natural, confident woman look, even if she is not young”.
+How well does a natural, confident woman look, even if she is not young”.

 Wearing my white hair was a way to say to the world, “Here I am, at my age, and aging is great”.

 By that time, I still hadn’t sorted out the twist in my career.
 I was still outlining a new way of living.
 I had some photos taken for my Market Research agency website, and the photographer suggested I was a natural model, so I said, “Why not?”
 I sent photos to agencies with my new gray-haired look, and since then, I have been booked non-stop for modeling and acting jobs.